Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 Children with special educational needs and disabilities are more vulnerable to sexual violence and harassment and staff should be aware that additional barriers can exist when recognising abuse in these children.
 Children who are LGBT or perceived to be, may also be targeted by their peers, and harassed or assaulted.

-Victims of peer on peer harm will be supported by the College’s pastoral system and referred to specialist agencies including, as examples, ‘CAMHs’, ‘Brook’ and ‘Barnardo’s’.
+Victims of child-on-child harm will be supported by the College’s pastoral system and referred to specialist agencies including, as examples, ‘CAMHs’, ‘Brook’ and ‘Barnardo’s’.
 A risk assessment may need to be in place.
 The College curriculum will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including ‘sexting’ or ‘initiation/hazing’ behaviours.

 Additional guidance on protecting children from online abuse is available on the NSPCC website: